mmeggmegan/windows365/Windows365/enterprise/rdp-multipath.md

 ```

 > [!NOTE]
-> After updating the registry key, users must disconnect and reconnect to the session host for their Windows 365 Cloud PC for the change to take effec.
+> After updating the registry key, users must disconnect and reconnect to the session host for their Windows 365 Cloud PC for the change to take effect.